google/dopamine/docs/api_docs/python/run_experiment/TrainRunner.md

 *   <b>`base_dir`</b>: str, the base directory to host all required sub-directories.
-*   <b>`create_agent_fn`</b>: A function that takes as args a Tensorflow session and a Gym Atari 2600 environment, and returns an agent.
+*   <b>`create_agent_fn`</b>: A function that takes as args a Tensorflow session and an Atari 2600 Gym environment, and returns an agent.

 <h3 id="run_experiment"><code>run_experiment</code></h3>